ana-valdemoro/Stolen-bikes-challenge/README.md

 ### Setup Guide

-1. **First** clone this respository with the command: `git clone https://github.com/ana-valdemoro/Stolen-bikes-challenge.git` From the command line:
+1. **First** clone this respository with the command: `git clone https://github.com/ana-valdemoro/Stolen-bikes-challenge.git`
-2. **Second** Install all project dependencies with: `npm i`
+2. **Second** From the command line, install all project dependencies with: `npm i`
 3. **Third** At the root of the project, there is a `.env.example` file.
 Rename it to only `.env`.
 It contains part of the set-up variables of the application.
 4. **Fourth** try the project with: `npm run start:dev`
-5. **Fithf**: Swagger ui is running at `http://localhost:4000/api-docs/.` So, you can open your browser and interact with the application from it.
+5. **Fifth**: Swagger ui is running at `http://localhost:4000/api-docs/.` So, you can open your browser and interact with the application from it.

 ### Test

 Only It has been posible to add some unit test to:
-**StolenBikeService**: this are persistence test for which I configure a mongoDB in cache and test the create, getById and getOneUnAssignedStolen bike methods from its service.
+**StolenBikeService**: this are persistence test for which I configure a mongoDB in cache and test the create, getById and getOneUnAssignedStolen bike methods from its service
 **Authorization**: this unit test suite try to check middleware function `hasPermissions`.

 To try the test, just run from the command line: `npm run test`